franks42/clj-ns-browser/README.md

 ## Issues

-* Seems to work well on MacOSX... tested the download/install/run in a fresh account.
-However, works "more than less" a on Lubuntu - browsing works, but for some unknown reason the "unloaded" ns don't show up there (?) - have to dive into the completion code, "stolen" from swank-clojure to see if there are any platform dependencies... (any advice/suggestion is most welcome...)

 * Code examples seem to refer to Clojure 1.2 instead of 1.3, which is obvious when you bring clojuredocs up in the browser.
 This is due to the current behavior of the cd-client library when querying the clojuredocs.org site live.
 Using an offline snapshot with cd-client gives Clojure 1.3 examples (not fully understood why, and there may be exceptions).